- Slim handled brush with good grip

 Older models of the 3000 had a small moulded piece of white plastic with another 2 prongs on it.
 This was the brush head stand.
 Essentially, the brush heads that are not in use on the brush itself can be placed on these to keep them upright and within reach.
 It was a nice little addition.

 With this model though included instead is a basic travel case.
 Transparent it holds the brush head and up to 2 brush heads.
-Whilst not the most sturdy, it certainly does the job, protecting the brush when in transit from activation or damage.
+Whilst not the most sturdy, it certainly does the job, protecting the Oral-B Pro 3000 CrossAction electric toothbrush from activation or damage, when in transit.

 In the unlikely event something go wrong, there is as standard a 24 month warranty is provided with the Pro 3 3000.
 This covers the battery too.
 Register the brush online and you get an extra 12 months at no extra cost, so 36 months or 3 years in total.